Healthcare Supply Chain Trends: A Technology Revolution

 As component supplier's prices were driven down following the last recession, many suppliers focused their investment and growth plans on newer, high-growth and high-margin components.
 Due to this transition and a few other factors, the supply of older generation products is not keeping up with demand, resulting in a supply shortage.
 Lead times for some of these products can stretch as long as a year, and in some cases, healthcare manufacturers cannot acquire the parts necessary to support production requirements.

-A New Healthcare Supply Chain Reality: The Past Can’t Dictate the Future
+A New Healthcare Supply Chain Trend: The Past Can’t Dictate the Future

 Component shortages are not a new challenge for the healthcare industry.
 In the past, healthcare manufacturers have opted to simply pay higher premiums for parts or buy them in bulk and hold them on their balance sheets.
 However, the problem with this severe and unprecedented shortage is that there are fewer parts left to buy and hold in inventory and suppliers are driving old technology packages into end-of-life.